 Here’s a simple step-by-step guide to get you going!

-A utilities account is needed before an appointment to turn on utilities can be arranged.
+A utility account is needed before an appointment to turn on utilities can be arranged.

-For HDB resale flats and all other residential properties, the account holder or a representative must be present during the turn-on appointment.
+For residential properties other than HDB BTO flats (i.e. HDB resale flats and private homes), the account holder or a representative must be present during the turn-on appointment.
 This is to provide access for technicians to do a safety inspection prior to activation.

-Note that BTO flat buyers don’t need to schedule turn-on appointments at the place of residence, as electrical and water supplies are already activated and ready to use!
+If you’ve just gotten the keys to your BTO flat, you don’t need to schedule turn-on appointments at the place of residence, as electrical and water supplies are already activated and ready to use!

 This infographic by SP Group gives a good overview of the process of setting up utilities in Singapore: